derek-dchu/awesome-note/front_end.md

 -----------------------
 ```

+## HTML5 Local Storage
+* Store data locally within the user's browser.
+* Can store large amount of data without affecting website performance.
+* Nothing to do wih server.
+* Each domain can only access to its own storage.

 ## Design
 * 216 Web Safe Color: cross-browser color palette was created to ensure that all computers would display colors correctly.